-Poor hygiene does not cause Bacterial Vaginosis.
-On the contrary, excessive washing of the vagina may alter the normal balance of bacteria, which may make Bacterial Vaginosis more likely to develop.
+Poor hygiene does not cause vaginal odor.
+On the contrary, excessive washing of the vagina may alter the normal balance of bacteria, which may make vaginal odor more likely to develop.

-As many as 70% of women who have been treated for Bacterial Vaginosis experience recurrences within 90 days of treatment.
+As many as 70% of women who have been treated for vaginal odor experience recurrences within 90 days of treatment.
 Maintaining a balanced vaginal ecosystem is essential to prevent recurring infections.

-You can use GYNALAC, even if you do not have a current infection, to maintain a healthy balance.
+You can use GYNALAC, even if you do not have currently have vaginal odor, to maintain a healthy balance.
 Simply apply one dose (3 mL) of GYNALAC daily for 3 consecutive days at the end of your menstrual cycle for a minimum of 6 months.

-Other tips to help lower your risk of developing Bacterial Vaginosis include:
+Other tips to help lower your risk of developing unpleasant vaginal odor include:

 - Maintain a healthy lifestyle with regular exercise and a balanced diet.